suzyi/c-plus-plus/caffe/0-caffe_cpu_installation.md

     + `build/tools/caffe: No such file or directory.` Solution: caffe.exe can be found at "D:\libcaffe\caffe\build\tools\Release\caffe.exe"

 Up to now, training process will appear on the Prompt Screen if no new error found.

-Note: These steps are modified from [the original post](https://caffe.berkeleyvision.org/gathered/examples/mnist.html), in which command lines work fine on a Linux terminal.
-So "convert_mnist_data.bin" is replaced to "convert_mnist_data.exe" to suit a Windows Anaconda Prompt.